-9 Top-Rated Tourist Attractions of Geelong and the Bellarine Peninsula
+11 Top-Rated Attractions of Geelong & the Bellarine Peninsula

-On the western side of Port Phillip Bay, Geelong and the Bellarine Peninsula sit opposite the Mornington Peninsula.
-Equally as gentrified, but much quieter, the Bellarine Peninsula is a blend of history with a modern twist.
-As the gateway to the Great Ocean Road, several days are recommended to take in the hidden gems of the region.
+On the western side of Port Phillip Bay, the beautiful Bellarine Peninsula sits about 100 kilometers southwest of Melbourne, opposite the Mornington Peninsula.
+Equally as gentrified as its nearby sister peninsula but much quieter, the Bellarine Peninsula is a blend of history with a modern twist.
+Long curving beaches, quaint seaside villages with hip cafes, museums, and heritage architecture are some of the region's top attractions.

-With more than 60 stalls and 2,000 square meters of undercover space, the Geelong Vintage Market is carving out a name for quality antiques and just plain quirky stuff.
+With more than 70 stalls and 4,000 square meters of undercover space, the Geelong Vintage Market features stall after stall of quality antiques and just plain quirky stuff.
 This trip down memory lane is just as good for window shopping as it is for serious collectors.
-The café makes for an easy lunch stop, and there are also several other second hand dealers and other shops in the immediate area.
+You can find everything here, from rustic furniture and second-hand books to vinyl records and vintage clothing.
+The café makes for an easy lunch stop, and there are also several other second-hand dealers in the immediate area.

 Address: 287/301 Melbourne Road Geelong